Ceelog/phpdoc-en/src/ref/stream.md

 `stream`
 The file pointer.

-`buffer`
+`size`
 The number of bytes to buffer.
-If `buffer` is 0 then read operations are unbuffered.
+If `size` is 0 then read operations are unbuffered.
 This ensures that all reads with <span class="function">fread</span> are completed before other processes are allowed to read from that input stream.